kanaszewska/GameRedux/README.md

 * App shows computer choice and information "You won!" when your guess was correct
 * Retro Game Interface
 * Responsive on all devices
+* Responsive design
+Saving and fetching data from the firestore
+React icons
+Mobile first
+Framer motion
+Login, signup, logout with firebase
+Login with Google

 # Screenshots